Irish lichens

 Order: Lecanorales Family: Sarrameanaceae

-Species: Loxospora elatina
+Species: Loxospora elatina s. lat.

 Growth type crustose.
+Identified by John Douglass

 Photos: On Oak.
 Glengarriff, Co.
-Cork, SW Ireland.
+Cork, SW Ireland

 Found on shaded acid bark in established, damp woodlands, especially on Oak and Birch.
 An 'Old woodland indicator', most frequently found in the west of Ireland.